What Is a Breast Lift?

 Length of Surgery

-You will need a few check-ups after your breast lift surgery.
+You will need a few check-ups after your surgery.
 These can take place a month, a few months, and half a year after your procedure.
 Having your breasts checked every few years is also recommended, as your cosmetic surgeon will be able to address any issues and help you maintain your desired look.

 The first few days after your breast lift surgery will be the most uncomfortable, with noticeable swelling.
 Any pain can be adequately managed with medication.
 Our team can help you find a solution that’s right for you.